Mitochondrial disease may be

 • Can be painful and invasive

-• Mitochondrial diseases produce variable imaging abnormalities in various organs, and some patterns can be very helpful in diagnosis
+• Mitochondrial diseases, such as TK2d, produce variable imaging abnormalities in various organs, and some patterns can be very helpful in diagnosis

 • May or may not show structural alterations depending on the type of mitochondrial diseases and type of central nervous system involvement